-Thoroughly wash and dry the can or cans you intend to use.
+Thoroughly wash and dry the can or cans you intend to use as tin can planters.
 If there are any rough edges around the opening of the can, sand them to a smooth finish with a metal file.
 Create holes in the bottom of the can by pounding a nail or a screwdriver into the surface with a hammer.

 To enhance the earth-friendly appeal of this craft project, use recycled paper.
 You can use brown paper from grocery or lunch bags or wrapping or tissue paper saved from your last celebration.
 Instead of paper, you can even use scraps of fabric cut from clothing you’re planning on donating.

 Cut scraps of paper or fabric to fit around the can.
 You can measure and cut a rectangle to fit around the can perfectly or tear the paper into small pieces and create a collage.
 Decorate the paper however you wish.
 You can create colorful designs on the paper with rubber stamps or draw designs with markers, paint or crayons.
 Alternatively, you can also paint directly onto the tin can flower pots.